 - Victim lately has announced to split up with the perpetrator

-The intervention of the police should include safety planning with the victim.
-The safety plan usually includes possible measures for typical scenarios (e.g. when victim keeps living with perpetrator, when victims wants to leave abusive relationship and when victim does no longer live with perpetrator).
+An intervention by the police should include safety planning with the victim.
+The safety plan usually includes possible measures for typical scenarios (e.g., the victim keeps living with perpetrator, the victim wants to leave abusive relationship or the victim does no longer live with perpetrator).

 Find more information on risk assessment and safety planning in module 5.